 I can already hear the retorts of the trolls and reactionary keyboard warriors: why were the school’s staff wasting time on this sort of frivolous nonsense when the children were supposed to be doing real learning?
 The problem with advocating the “importance of play” in education is that it is a position so easily misrepresented and twisted into straw men by those who wish to defend a dry and joyless vision of “rigour.”
 In the case of the UFO visit, the member of staff who led the project was one of the most rigorous people I’ve ever known, most of whose time was spent relentlessly drilling the copious amounts of maths and English knowledge pupils in Year 6 need to excel in national tests.
 Anyone who has ever tried to teach children (or anyone else) anything recognises that learning cannot always be entirely abstract.

-For play to have become such a ubiquitous part of childhood in almost any human culture (expect, perhaps tellingly, when serious trauma or abuse has taken place) suggests it must have offered some sort of selection advantage to our ancestors.
+For play to have become such a ubiquitous part of childhood in almost any human culture (except, perhaps tellingly, when serious trauma or abuse has taken place) suggests it must have offered some sort of selection advantage to our ancestors.
 The simplest explanation seems to be that playing evolved as learning behaviour.
 We are not the only animal that exhibits it after all.
 Playing involves mimicking the behaviour of adults, imagining new possibilities, inventing and sticking to rules and testing one’s own limits and abilities.
 In short, it is the very means through which children practise the skills you need to thrive as a human being.

 Playing is, of course, something that most children will do of their own accord and for this reason many will argue it should be kept for their “free time,” and that what happens in school should deal with the “other stuff” they need to learn to succeed in a modern society (even though it’s far from clear that’s what the primary national curriculum offers.)
 I am sympathetic to this insofar as I believe children should be taught to read, write and do maths whether they want to or not.
 As adults they will not thank us if they have been deprived of the advantages this obviously provides.
 But surely, if playing is the very means our species evolved through which children can learn and develop, it is only logical that we incorporate it into what we want them to learn at school.